cdown/beamview/README.md

 Run `make` to compile.
 You will need the following dependencies:

-- GLFW3
+- poppler-glib
-- OpenGL
+- SDL2
-- libmupdf
+- Cairo

 ## Comparison with other tools